 Join us for Advocacy Training Weekend

-Join us April 21 for Compassion Peace and Justice Training Day at New York Avenue Presbyterian Church in Washington DC.
-Gather with your fellow Presbyterians as we look at how our church and our partners are confronting racism, materialism, and militarism in our country and abroad.
+Join us April 20 for Compassion Peace and Justice Training Day at New York Avenue Presbyterian Church in Washington, D.C.
+Gather with your fellow Presbyterians as we look at how our church and our partners are confronting white supremacy and nativism while supporting refugee and migrant populations in our country and abroad.
 In plenaries and workshops we will analyze our current context and offer concrete tools for members and their congregations to address these urgent issues.
-We will learn how we can “forge community” amidst the current chaos in our country.
+We will learn how we build a unified public witness of subversive love amidst the abuse and hatred running rampant in our country.

-After Compassion Peace and Justice Training Day join the ecumenical community for Ecumenical Advocacy Days April 21-24.
-Almost one thousand Christian advocates join us every year for a weekend of workshops, lectures, and concrete actions addressing the ills of our nation.
-The weekend culminates in a lobby day on Monday, April 24th when we raise our voices in the halls of power for a more just society.
+After Compassion Peace and Justice Training Day, join the ecumenical community for Ecumenical Advocacy Days, April 20-23.
+Almost one thousand Christian advocates join us every year for a weekend of workshops, lectures and concrete actions addressing the ills of our nation.
+The weekend culminates in “Lobby Day” on Monday, April 23, when we raise our voices in the halls of power for a more just, all-inclusive and equal society.

 Doubletree Hotel by Hilton